Cyborg: Rebirth #1

 Review by Nathan Ryan (@Clown_Prince52)

 Cyborg has always been a tricky character.
 When you look at him and analyze his makeup and skill strengths, he feels like DC’s version of Iron Man.
 However, he has played much more like The Hulk.
 He is a great member and integral piece of the larger team dynamic.
 Unfortunately, Cyborg, much like the Hulk (at least the cinematic version), has been unable to find a solid foothold as an individual character.
 In Cyborg: Rebirth #1, John Semper Jr. attempts to turn the tide for this character.
-There is a lot of potential that will be explored on a more individual level.
+There is a lot of potential that will be

 Speaking of Semper, he is an intriguing choice to take the helm of this book.
 While he has a wealth of writing experience, it hasn’t been in the comics industry.
 He is much more known for his work in animation, including Spider-Man: The Animated Series and Static Shock which are two that comic fans will surely remember.